AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/07_iterables-and-looping.md

 ## The `for in` loop

-Even though it is not a new ES6 loop, let's look at the `for in` loop to understand what differentiate it compared to the `for of`.
+Even though it is not a new ES6 loop, let's look at the `for in` loop to understand what differentiates it to the `for of` loop.

 The `for in` loop is a bit different because it will iterate over all the [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) of an object in no particular order.